keyboardio/Chrysalis/static/firmware-changelog.md

 the point of it needing a reboot.
 This deadlock has been observed during normal use of Chrysalis, too.

-Keyboardio Model 100 owners are strongly encouraged to upgrade their firmware.
+A bug in the Keyboardio Atreus firmware, which made it try to allocate more storage space than what is available, has also been fixed.
+The bug manifested itself in Chrysalis accidentally overwriting the first 32 keys of the first layer upon saving an updated keymap.
+We fixed the issue by decreasing the amount of space reserved for Dynamic Macros from 128 bytes to 48.

+Keyboardio Model 100 and Atreus owners are strongly encouraged to upgrade their firmware.
 Other keyboards are not affected.

 Chrysalis-Firmware-Bundle 0.10.3
 ================================